Investing in Real Estate Investment Trusts

 - High dividend payout (in Malaysia 90% of profits each year must be paid out as dividends)

-In 2016 was announced REITs ruling change to allow purchase & development of properties in Malaysia which is good news for REITs especially those with a construction links.
+In 2016 was announced REITs ruling change to allow purchase & development of properties in Malaysia up to 15% of the overall portfolio which is good news for REITs especially those with a developer or construction links.

 - Overall returns are often lower compared to equities (est. market rate +/- 2%)